If you’re coming to Paphos one of the first things you would want to know is where to get the best food. At least I

 4. Gabor Restaurant

 Only a short walk away from Suite 48 you will find Gabor Restaurant.
 Tucked away on a main road, you will spot a red sign that says Gabor.

-Gabor is a French restaurant, as far as I know one of very few French places in Paphos.
+Gabor is a French restaurant, as far as I know, one of the very few French places in Paphos.
 If you like the old-fashioned charm of traditional restaurants and want to experience a more classic dining experience, then Gabor is for you.
 The food is excellent and I had some amazing meals in here.
 They offer some of the classics of French cuisine and if you choose the pancakes as a dessert, they will flambe them in front of you.
 The staff is super friendly and accommodating.

 It does not have the fancy indoor features and outdoor places as the other restaurants, but they make up for it with the food quality and the old-fashioned charm.

 I’ve been there many times, always without a camera, so I apologise for the lack of pictures.

 Gabor Restaurant, tel.
 26 965343 for bookings.
 Location on map – here.
 They are normally closed off-season (November – March)

 This is not a traditional restaurant tucked away on the main strip of Paphos.
 I have to say I am a little biased here because this golf resort was my wedding venue.